victoriademina/PaymentGateway/README.md

 - AWS SQS - a message queuing service queue for enabling event-driven communicaton between BankAdapter and BankSimulator.
 - AWS CodePipelne/CircleCI/Jenkins - set up CI/CD

-## Extra mile bonus points

-## Acknowledgements

-## Contributing
+## Bonus Features

-If you want to contribute to the Payment Gateway project, you can create a pull request with your changes.
-Please make sure that your changes follow the project's coding standards and are thoroughly tested.
+### Data Validation
+### Logging using Serilog
+### Github Workflow CI
+This project is equipped with a continuous integration (CI) workflow that utilizes GitHub Actions to automate the building and testing of the .NET codebase with every commit.
+This workflow has been carefully crafted to ensure that the project's functionality and stability are maintained at all times.
+### Dependabot

 ## License